By Vince Cooper

 It’s very rare for a player to be chosen as ‘the best ever’ by two different teams.
 Charlie Hurley was that man.

-Big in size and character, Hurley developed his career in London’s Docklands, then saw it flourish in the North East, building such a reputation that he was voted Sunderland’s ‘Player of the Century’ whilst also earning the title as Millwall’s ‘Best-ever Player’ during his time in the East End.
+Big in both size and character, Hurley developed his career in London’s Docklands, then saw it flourish in the North East, building such a reputation that he was voted Sunderland’s ‘Player of the Century’ whilst also earning the title as Millwall’s ‘Best-ever Player’ during his time in the East End.

 Hurley was born in Cork, Ireland in October 1936 but his family crossed the Irish Sea when he was just seven months old, Dad taking a job at Fords in Dagenham and the family settling in Rainham, Essex with number of children eventually rising to 11 (of whom seven survived).